 Did you go crazy and buy too many watermelons and strawberries on a super summer sale?
 Or just find yourself with leftover watermelon and berries that you’re not eating fast enough?
+What can you do with leftover watermelon when your kids have had their fill?
 This Strawberry Watermelon Punch recipe is for you.

 After all, what fruits embody the taste of summer more than watermelon and strawberries?